HafsaJavedPak/inarx-AI-for-Professionals/1-associate.md

 More precisely, AI is software that learns from data (examples of what has happened before) and uses what it learned to make predictions or produce something new.
 The data can be anything: numbers like rainfall amounts, text like emails, or images like x-rays.
 ```
+ADD
 +Often, the relationships between these data points are far too complex for a person to work out by hand — that complexity is exactly why we turn to AI to find them.+
 ```
 The idea is always the same: study many past examples, find the patterns, and use them to handle a new situation.

 Once AI has learned those patterns, we put them to work in three ways.

-## Flip cards  why are the new concepts mentioned here? like pattern recog etc when they werent in the previous module. the flip cards should be introduced after the lessons have been taught.
+## Flip cards

+why are the new concepts mentioned here? like pattern recog etc when they werent in the previous module. the flip cards should be introduced after the lessons have been taught.
 ---

 ## Part 4 — Assistance